Types of Libraries for Genealogy Research (and What to Look for in Each)

 Evangelical Lutheran Church Archives has records of predecessor church bodies, inter-Lutheran organizations, and some for ELCA synods.

-The Daughters of the American Revolution.
-You don’t need to be a member to use their collections and access is free.
-They have genealogies, ephemera, manuscripts, family histories, probate and land records, and Revolutionary War records (of course).
-The DAR also oversaw a lot of transcription projects, like gravestone inscriptions, and published them.
+The Daughters of the American Revolution has genealogies, ephemera, manuscripts, family histories, probate and land records, Revolutionary War records (of course) and transcription projects (like gravestone inscriptions), and published them.

 If your ancestor worked for the railroads, look for archives like the California State Railroad Museum.